-Bastyr University's drop-in care center at the Kenmore Campus provides professional care for children ages 3 months to 5 years whose parents are current students or staff.
+Bastyr University's part time drop-in care center at the Kenmore Campus provides professional care for children ages 3 months to 5 years whose parents are current students, faculty, or staff.

 More than a tenth of Bastyr students are parents.
 The University offers a variety of resources to support them as parents and as students.